culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/using-the-software.Rmd

-Masking allows the software to concentrate in the most important information which is the object you want to acquire.
-It works best when using the camera static / objects moves setup.
+Masking allows the software to concentrate in the most important information which is the object you have acquired.
+It works best when using the "static camera / object moves" setup.

 In the *"Photos selection page"* there is an option to import the mask.